 Families with assets are required to report all assets annually.
 The amount of interest earned on those assets is included as income used to calculate the tenant's rent obligation.
-Where the family has net family assets equal to or less than \$5,000, HACA will accept the family's declaration of the amount of assets of less than \$5,000, and the amount of income expected to be received from those assets.
-Where the family has net family assets in excess \$5000, HACA, generally, will use current circumstances to determine the anticipated income from the asset.
-As is true for all sources of income, HUD authorizes HACA to use other than current circumstances to anticipate income when (1) an imminent change in circumstances is expected (2) it is not feasible to anticipate a level of income over 12 months or (3) HACA believes that past income is the best indicator of anticipated income.
-For example, if a family member owns real property that typically receives rental income but the property is currently vacant, HACA can take into consideration past rental income along with the prospects of obtaining a new tenant.
+Where the family has net family assets equal to or less than \$5,000, the PHA will accept the family's declaration of the amount of assets of less than \$5,000, and the amount of income expected to be received from those assets.
+Where the family has net family assets in excess \$5000, the PHA, generally, will use current circumstances to determine the anticipated income from the asset.
+As is true for all sources of income, HUD authorizes the PHA to use other than current circumstances to anticipate income when (1) an imminent change in circumstances is expected (2) it is not feasible to anticipate a level of income over 12 months or (3) the PHA believes that past income is the best indicator of anticipated income.
+For example, if a family member owns real property that typically receives rental income but the property is currently vacant, the PHA can take into consideration past rental income along with the prospects of obtaining a new tenant.